tradingbootcamp/arbor-summer-camp/src/content/branches/en/chill.md

 order: 15
 ---

 Embrace serendipity.
-Just go to summer camp and see your friends.
+Just go to summer camp, see your friends, and do unconference stuff.